Kitware/trame/README.rst

 The shared state allow us to synchronize the server with the client.
-Rather than creating another mechanism to handle similar needs throughout the application we purposely reuse that state for internal purpose.
+Rather than creating another mechanism to handle similar needs throughout the application we purposely reuse that state internally.
 To prevent any conflict with any user we are prefixing our internal variable with `trame__*`.
 In general those state values should not be use or changed by the user except for the one listed below:

 Read/Write:
   - **trame__favicon**: Update it to replace the displayed favicon in your browser.
-The content needs to be a image encoded url.
+The content needs to be an image encoded url.
   - **trame__title**: Update it to replace your page title (tab name / window name).

 Read-only:
-  - **trame__busy**: Provide information if we have pending request waiting for the server to respond.
+  - **trame__busy**: Provide information if we have pending requests waiting for the server to respond.
   - **tts**: Template Time Stamp to regenerate sub elements when a template gets updated.
 Usually used as `:key="tts"` to force some component